nus-cs2113-AY2021S2/ip/docs/README.md

 # User Guide
 A brief User Guide for CS2113T IP Project.
-This user guide explains briefly how to use the commands for the purpose of interaction.
+This user guide explains briefly how to use the commands to interact with the program.
 As a task manager, the functionality of the program includes adding, deleting and searching(to name a few features) a task(either a todo, deadline or event) to the list.
+Do take note that the list is saved into a text file whenever the list is modified and the list will be automatically loaded from the text file when the program starts up.

 ## How to use this User Guide
 The User Guide has two main sections as well as a "Misc" section.
-The first section "features" lists the features available while the second section
-"Usage" explains how the command can be used.
+The first section "features" lists the features available while the second section "Usage" explains how the command can be used.
 The sample usage and expected output are included as well in the usage section for the purpose of clarity.
 The last section "Misc" shows the "welcome screen" generated when the program is opened and the "end screen" generated when the program is terminated.

 ## Features